Mixing Concerta and Alcohol

 The type and length of ongoing treatment for addiction to Concerta and alcohol is determined on a case-by-case basis.
 Ongoing treatment usually consists of individual and group therapy that is designed to work on skills the recovering addict will need to maintain a substance-free lifestyle.

 If you’re concerned that the co-abuse of alcohol and Concerta is impacting your health, or that of someone close to you, substance abuse treatment programs can help.
-Call us to speak with a treatment support advisor about your recovery options.
+Call us at to speak with a treatment support advisor about your recovery options.